EDIFACT Encoding – EDI Character Set Support

 For EDIFACT encoded interchanges, you can set the character set for a party by setting the UNB1.1 party property in the UNB Segment Definition property page for the party as interchange receiver.

-The encoding used in an incoming interchange is determined by the value of the UNB1.1 field in the header of the interchange.
+The encoding used in an incoming interchange is determined by the value of the UNB1.1 field in the interchange header.

 This topic indicates which character sets are supported in the EDIFACT features of BizTalk Server: